Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 # Potent Spellcasting
 At 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

-# Supreme Healing
+# Improved Havoc
-Starting at 17th level, when you would normally roll one or more dice to restore hit points with a spell, you instead use the highest number possible for each die.
-For example, instead of restoring 2d6 hit points to a creature, you restore 12.
+Starting at 17th level, when you use Havoc, the damage increases to 2d8 plus three times your cleric level.